 When people think of a transportable home, the first thing that comes to mind is a square, box-like building with a typical cookie-cutter design and structure.
-And this wouldn’t be unreasonable as many transportable homes are simply designed boxes for people to live in.
-But as new innovative technology is developed those typical ‘cookie-cutter homes’ have been changing those perceptions.
-Transportable homes can now be real works of art, type transportable homes into Pinterest and you will be bombarded with stunning, architecturally designed transportable homes.
+And this wouldn’t be unreasonable as many transportable homes are designed this way to make moving them simple and efficient.
+But as new innovative technology is developed those typical ‘cookie-cutter homes’ have come a long way.
+Transportable homes can now be real works of art — type 'transportable homes' into Pinterest and you will be bombarded with stunning, architecturally designed, transportable homes.

 In this article, we’ll explore what a transportable home is and isn’t to help you understand whether one is the right choice for your housing needs.